casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 ## View the Updated Network State {#view-the-updated-network-state}

-Hopefully, the deployment was successful.
+Hopefully, the deploy was successful.
 Let us call the `casper-client query-global-state` command to check if the named key is visible on the chain now.

 :::note